ryersonlibrary/RULA_theme/README.md

 The Drupal 7 Bootstrap theme is required in order for this sub-theme to work correctly

 You can find the Bootstrap theme here https://drupal.org/project/bootstrap

+###Setup
+To setup the theme, enable it and set it to default under Admin > Appearance